MerlinofMines/EasyCommands/docs/EasyCommands/blockHandlers/merge.md

 ```

 ## "Locked" Property
-* Read-only
 * Primitive Type: Bool
 * Keywords: ```lock, locked```
 * Inverse Keywords: ```unlock, unlocked```

 Returns whether the merge block is currently connected to another merge block.
 This property is read-only.
-To unlock a merge block you need to turn it off.
+When set, this property enables or disables the merge block (the only way to connect/disconnect).

 ```
 if "My Merge Block" is locked
   Print "Merge block is locked"

+#Enables the merge block
+lock "My Merge Block"

-#To unlock a merge block
+#Disables the merge block
-disable "My Merge Block"
+unlock "My Merge Block"
 ```

 ## "Connected" Property
-* Read-only
 * Primitive Type: Bool
 * Keywords: ```connected, attached, docked, joined```
 * Inverse Keywords: ```disconnected, detached, undocked, separated```

 Same as Locked.
 Returns whether the merge block is currently connected to another merge block.
+This property is read-only.
+When set, this property enables or disables the merge block (the only way to connect/disconnect).

 ```
 if "My Merge Block" is connected
   Print "Merge block is connected"

+#Enables the merge block
+connect "My Merge Block"

-#To unlock a merge block
+#Disables the merge block
-disable "My Merge Block"
+disconnect "My Merge Block"
 ```